DistrictDataLabs/yellowbrick/docs/api/features/radviz.rst

 =================

-RadViz is a multivariate data visualization algorithm that plots each feature dimension uniformely around the circumference of a circle then plots points on the interior of the circle such that the point normalizes its values on the axes from the center to each arc.
-This meachanism allows as many dimensions as will easily fit on a circle, greatly expanding the dimensionality of the visualization.
+RadViz is a multivariate data visualization algorithm that plots each feature dimension uniformly around the circumference of a circle then plots points on the interior of the circle such that the point normalizes its values on the axes from the center to each arc.
+This mechanism allows as many dimensions as will easily fit on a circle, greatly expanding the dimensionality of the visualization.

 Data scientists use this method to detect separability between classes.